 Hello!
 I’m so excited to team up with you to (attempt) to pull off something that’s going to be incredible, thanks to you!
-It's another of my hare-brained schemes, but I think the material will be extremely useful to interpreters - and it was successful in 2021, so here's hoping we can replicate that next year!
+It's another of my hare-brained schemes, but I think the material will be extremely useful to interpreters - and it was successful in 2021 and 2022, so here's hoping we can replicate that next year!

-TerpSummit 2022: Confidence Camp is a 3-day event that will help interpreters become more confident, marketable and resilient with a comprehensive toolkit of strategies to help them polish key skills and nail their marketing strategy.
+TerpSummit 2023: Coopetition is a 3-day event that will help interpreters become more confident, marketable and resilient with a comprehensive toolkit of strategies to help them polish key skills and nail their marketing strategy - without stabbing each other in the back!

 The summit itself is free, because I wanted the content to be accessible to everyone.
 If attendees would like on demand access to the replays for 12 months, as opposed to 24 hours, and lots of other useful extra materials, they can upgrade to a paid pass called the Interpreters' Toolkit for Success.

 On this page, you’ll find all kinds of resources meant to make your life as a speaker as easy as possible and answer any questions you might have.
-If you run into a question I didn’t answer, email me at email@example.com or ask over in the Facebook group.
+If you run into a question I didn’t answer, email me at email@example.com.
 I'll be emailing any important information to speakers so no-one misses anything.

 Here's a quick summary of how the whole thing will work.

-The event will run from 10th-12th January with several live presentations running each day between around 12 and 7 pm GMT (London time).
-These presentations will generally include 20-30 minutes of content (with up to a 3-minute pitch if you have a product or service to promote) and a live chat.
-You'll appear on screen (video on) - a bit like a Zoom session.
+The event will run from 9th-11th January with several live presentations running each day between around 12 and 7 pm GMT (London time).
+These presentations will generally include 20-30 minutes of content (with up to a 3-minute pitch if you have a product or service to promote) and a live Q&A. You'll appear on screen (video on) - a bit like a Zoom session - and attendees will comment in the chat box.

-Along with the live presentations, there will be a group for attendees - probably a Facebook group, unless I can find a good alternative in time, where they can hang out in and ask all of us additional questions.
+Along with the live presentations, there will be a Facebook group for attendees, where they can hang out and ask all of us additional questions.
+(I know not all of you are fans of Facebook, but the past two years have produced a lot of useful advice and tips, which is still visible to members of the group, so I decided to keep it despite my dislike of Meta).
 If attendees have good questions while your presentation is going on, you’ll be able to go live in the Facebook group for a bit of an encore to answer those questions, connect with the attendees, and provide even more valuable advice.

-Having said that, the additional Facebook live is not required - I know some of you are not Facebook fans!
+Having said that, the additional Facebook live is not required.
 But attendees will love the personal touch.

 Leading up to the summit, we’ll have two weeks of promotion.
 You’ll be provided with email swipe copy, social media swipe copy, and social media graphics to make it all easy (well, as easy as these things get!).